abghorba/Robinhood-Trading-Bot/README.md

 <h2> Setting Up </h2>
 You will need to have a Robinhood account and a Twitter API key.
-Create a file called config.py with the following lines of code, replacing the empty strings with your information:
+Create a .env file with the following, replacing the empty strings with your information:

         TWITTER_CONSUMER_KEY = ''